fabiodearaujo/spacestation_mp2/README.md

         3. As a Frequent User, I want to download the picture of the day to use as workspace background in my laptop.

 -   ### Design

+    -   #### General
+        -   This webpage was created as a mobile first, giving the appearence of an app with cards containing the content.
+If opened in devices with larger screen, the cards are going to be resized and be shown in 2 columns, this make the site easier to mantain if necessary to include or remove cards.
     -   #### Colour Scheme
         -   The approach to give the user the option of a Dark or a Light mode was taking in consideration when developing this website.
 It will always start in the Dark Mode as default to be reminded of the night sky and space, in this mode there is a black background and dark grey cards.
 Switching to Light mode the background will be a bright pastel blue and light grey cards.
     -   #### Typography